YubiKey 5 CSPN Series Specifics

 YubiKey Manager for PIN Configuration of PIV

-The YubiKey Manager may be used for setting the PIN, PUK and management key on the YubiKey.
+Use the YubiKey Manager for setting the PIN, PUK, and management key on the YubiKey.
 In this scenario, a YubiKey 5 with default settings is assumed.

 Changing the PIN Code